our history

 From 1908 to 1953, Bethany Lutheran Church shared a pastor with Zion Lutheran Church of Portland.
 Pastoral expenses were shared by both congregations during that time.
 Bethany maintained its own Sunday School program and confirmation classes were held in Portland.
 The pastor would come to Cromwell to preside at an early Sunday morning service and officiate at funerals and weddings, etc.

 Bethany’s first full time pastor, the Rev. C. W. Hendrickson, was installed in 1953.
 That same year three acres of land were purchased on Court Street.
-The Rev. Ralph Sandberg ws called in 1956 to be Bethany’s next pastor.
+The Rev. Ralph Sandberg was called in 1956 to be Bethany’s next pastor.
 Pastor Sandberg served until 1962.
 During his tenure the church celebrated its 50th anniversary.
 By then the original church building on Main Street was badly in need of repair and the property lacked sufficient parking space.
 Initial plans to relocate began but had to wait.
 The expense of supporting its own full time pastor proved difficult for the small congregation when missions support funds from the New England Synod were no longer available.
 When Pastor Sandberg resigned from his position.
 Bethany had to decide if it was going to continue on its own or perhaps join with another Lutheran congregation.

 A young seminarian, Burton D. Strand, was serving his intern year at Christ Lutheran Church in Middletown, He was enlisted to provide pulpit supply at Bethany on Sundays.
 After ordination, the Rev. Burton Strand was called to be Bethany’s new pastor.
 He, along his wife Beverly and their three children moved into the parsonage on Nordland Avenue.